 - Thursdays, 8 a.m. – 2:30 p.m.
 Pacific (11 a.m. – 5:30 p.m.
 Eastern)

 - Fridays, 8 a.m. – 2:30 p.m.
 Pacific (11 a.m. – 5:30 p.m.
 Eastern)

 For SISCER, live sessions will be held 8:30-noon, Pacific (11:30-3 p.m.
 Eastern) unless otherwise indicated on the module description page.

 Please note registrants may not participate in concurrent modules.

 We will use Zoom for live sessions.
 You do not need to have a Zoom account in order to attend a live session.
 Links for Zoom sessions will be included in the course materials.
 If you are new to Zoom, when you click the link you will be prompted to download the Zoom software package.
 If you plan to use a smartphone, you will need to download the Zoom app.
 For the best educational experience, we highly recommend that you use a computer to participate in the Summer Institutes, with a tablet as a second choice, and smartphone as the third.
-Zoom recordings will be available for at least 30 days after a module has ended.
+Zoom recordings will be available to respective module registrations until October 1, 2021.

 Disability-related accommodations and services